 If this issue occurred only upon using a new variety of detergent, chances are you’ve interfered with the normal drainage of water (which is at a high rate in Amana machines’ rinse mode).
 This can keep your washer from going into rinse mode to keep the device from further clogging.

-Fill up the machine with warm water and use self-cleaning settings in most Amana washers to clear out any detergent.
+To fix this, fill up the machine with warm water and use self-cleaning settings in most Amana washers to clear out any detergent.
 You must do this in the absence of any laundry and use little to no detergent when using rise mode for medium to large-sized loads.

 The Drainage Isn’t Working

-As mentioned earlier, most rinse-refusal occurs from an overfilled washer.
+Most rinse-refusal occurs from an overfilled washer.
 The most likely cause is that your drain filter has too much residue keeping water from moving out at the right rate or a pipe is bent, leading to the same result.

 Fixing drainage issues on your washer can be as simple as straightening the bent pipe or cleaning the residue off of the clogged drainage filter.
 But in rare instances, you might need to replace the entire filter.
 While this is relatively costly, it is still a cheaper solution than buying a new washer.